 Either they don’t notice it’s a problem, they do see it’s a problem and are asking for help, or they just automatically assume it’s the recipe’s fault.

 Either way, it’s a frustrating thing to happen.
-I mean you put in all that time and effort, not to mention all the money for the ingredients and now you’ve got a sunken cake! 😢
+I mean you put in all that time and effort, not to mention all the money for the ingredients and now you’ve got a sunken cake!

-Now, I’m not going to call anyone out here, because Lord knows I’ve had my fair share of sinking cakes.
+Now, I’m not going to call anyone out here, because I’ve had my fair share of sinking cakes.
 But what I will say is that 8 times out of 10, it’s not really the recipe.

-Yes it is possible that it could be the recipe, but usually the recipe has been tested before it’s ever posted.
+Yes, it is possible that it could be the recipe, but usually, the recipe has been tested before it’s ever posted.
 (At least it is on my site and many other bloggers I know.)

 Now, that’s not to make anyone feel bad…don’t feel bad.
 Seriously, it’s an easy fix and I want to talk about a few things that could be causing it.
-And I promise if you have this problem…most everyone else has too.
-(Including me.)
+And I promise if you have this problem…most everyone else has too (including me.)

 There are a few things it could be, but first I want to tell you that just because it sunk, it may actually still be edible…so you don’t necessarily need to throw it out, but we’ll get to that later on.